Mariah Carey: 1993–1996: Music Box, Merry Christmas and Daydream

-Following years of dating, Carey and Mottola got married on June 5, 1993.
+After years of dating, Carey and Mottola got married on June 5, 1993.
 After Emotions failed to achieve the commercial heights of her debut album, Carey's subsequent release was to be marketed as adult contemporary and pop-friendly.
 Music Box was produced by Carey and Afanasieff, and it began a songwriting partnership that would extend until 1997's Butterfly.
 The album was released on August 31, 1993, to mixed reviews from music critics.
 Carey's songwriting was derided as clichéd and her vocal performances were described as less emotive and lazier in their delivery.
 In his review of the album, AllMusic's Ron Wynn concluded: "sometimes excessive spirit is preferable to an absence of passion".
 In promotion of the album, Carey embarked on her debut tour, a six-date concert series, the Music Box Tour.
 Music Boxs first and second singles, "Dreamlover" and "Hero", became Carey's seventh and eighth chart-toppers in the United States, while her cover of Badfinger's "Without You" became her first number-one single in Germany, Sweden and the United Kingdom.
 Music Box remains Carey's best-seller and one of the best-selling albums, with worldwide sales of over 28 million copies.

 In mid-1994, Carey and Luther Vandross recorded and released a cover of Lionel Richie and Diana Ross's "Endless Love".
-Merry Christmas, released on November 1, 1994, became the best-selling Christmas album, with global sales of over 15 million copies.
+Merry Christmas, released on November 1, 1994, became the best-selling Christmas album by a female artist, with global sales of over 15 million copies.
 The lead single, "All I Want for Christmas Is You", became a holiday standard and continues to surge in popularity each holiday season.
 By October 2017, it had become the 11th best-selling single in history with over 16 million copies sold worldwide.
+It also became the longest-running number-one single of all-time on the Billboard Hot 100 (22 weeks) and the Billboard Global 200 (19 weeks) charts.